 Since the ongoing coronavirus outbreak started in December 2019, researchers have been battling to find a cure.
 But things look rather bleak at this time because the discovery of an effective cure is not expected to happen this year.

 Scientists are now turning to some old drugs to find which would be helpful to patients in the meantime.
-And they have observed that chloroquine could help for the treatment of the CoVID-19 disease.
+And they have observed that chloroquine could help in the treatment of the COVID-19 disease.

-The drug, popularly used for malaria and autoimmune disease, is currently being tested for this purpose in 10 Chinese hospitals.
+The drug, popularly used for malaria and autoimmune diseases, is currently being tested for this purpose in 10 Chinese hospitals.

 Read Also: Coronavirus Pandemic: Why Knowing Your HIV Status Could save Your Life